-During our virtual restoration ecology programs, you and your family are invited to assist with ecological research in Moro Canyon!
-As you help UC Irvine, Crystal Cove State Park, and Crystal Cove Conservancy monitor our underwater ecosystem or study the best way to restore Moro Canyon, you’ll learn about concepts like plant ecology, decomposition, and how we can use science ideas to protect our wild places.
+During our virtual STEM education programs, teachers and students are invited to assist with real research in Crystal Cove State Park!
+As you help UC Irvine, Crystal Cove State Park, and Crystal Cove Conservancy monitor our underwater ecosystem or study the best way to restore Moro Canyon, you’ll learn about how we can use science ideas to protect our wild places.

 Our virtual STEM Education programs include: